-Deferred Compensation Program for Board Members
+Deferred Compensation Program for Non-Employee Board Members

-The Common Stock Purchase Plan for Directors provides that non-employee Directors may elect to receive all or a portion of their fees earned in 2020 in the form of Martin Marietta common stock units.
-If deferral is elected, there is a mandatory deferral minimum time of three years with, subject to certain restrictions, redeferrals at each Director's election up to the date the person ceases to be a Director or the date that is one year and one month following the date that the person ceases to be a Director.
+The Common Stock Purchase Plan for Directors provides that non-employee Directors may elect to receive all or a portion of their fees earned in 2021 in the form of Martin Marietta common stock units.
+If deferral is elected, there is a mandatory minimum deferral time of three years with, subject to certain restrictions, redeferrals at each Director's election up to the date the person ceases to be a Director or the date that is one year and one month following the date that the person ceases to be a Director.
 Directors may elect to receive payment of the deferred amount in a single lump sum or in equal annual installments for a period of up to ten years.
-By resolution adopted by Martin Marietta's Board of Directors on May 17, 2018, amounts deferred under the plan in common stock are credited toward units of common stock at 100% of the fair market value of the common stock (the closing price of the common stock as reported in The Wall Street Journal) on the date the Director fees would otherwise be paid.
-Prior to that, amounts deferred under the plan in common stock were credited toward units of common stock at a 20% discount from the fair market value of the common stock (the closing price of the common stock as reported in The Wall Street Journal) on the date the Director fees would otherwise be paid.
+All deferrals in common stock are credited at 100% of the fair market value of the common stock (the closing price of the common stock as reported in The Wall Street Journal).
 There are no matching contributions made by Martin Marietta.
 Dividend equivalents are paid on the units at the same rate as dividends are paid to all shareholders.
 The Directors do not have voting or investment power for their respective common stock units.
 Directors may also elect to defer their fees into a cash-based account on the same basis.
 Amounts deferred under the plan in cash are credited with interest at the prime rate as of January 1 of that year.